mozilla/messaging-system-personalization-experiment-1-addon/docs/TESTPLAN.md

 - Add if not exists and set the `services.settings.server` preference to `https://kinto.dev.mozaws.net/v1`
 - Install the Remote Settings Devtools add-on (Go to https://github.com/mozilla/remote-settings-devtools/releases and install directly from the `remote-settings-devtools@mozilla.com-1.2.0-signed.xpi` release link).
 - Click the rightmost green puzzle icon to visit the Remote Settings Devtools.
-- Verify that the collections `cfr-control`, `cfr-experiment` and `cfr-models` are listed in the Remote Settings Devtools UI
+- Verify that the collections `cfr-ml-control`, `cfr-ml-experiments` and `cfr-ml-model` are listed in the Remote Settings Devtools UI
 - Verify that the dev server messages from above are listed when clicking on each model in the Remote Settings Devtools UI

 ### Enroll in the study and install the add-on